RusseLDayao/RusselDayao_PorfolioProject/README.md

 ![Country with the Least Engagement](Country%20with%20the%20least%20engagement2.png)

+Here we will analyze the three least performing countries in terms of average engagement%.
 ### Brazil
 ### Platform Performance:
 • Twitter Leads: With an average engagement rate of 60.43%, Twitter stands out as the top-performing platform in Brazil.
 This indicates a highly active and responsive user base on Twitter for your content.